- What’s Happening

 We wondered if we might cultivate two operating systems inside of an organization: one for delivery, one for development.
 Grounded Space 1.0 was a one-year project involving about twenty-five staff across the three agencies.
 Not only was it about upskilling staff in social R&D methods, but it was also about trying to cultivate and curate the conditions for experimentation inside organizations.
 Out of this experience came 3 new ideas, one of which moved forward to prototyping (Meraki, a boxed experience service that is about positively disrupting routines, optimizing personal agency, and bringing learning and joy).
 But we also learned that creating the right conditions inside of organizations was exceedingly difficult.
 It’s hard to live in two worlds, with two very different sets of imperatives, rhythms and cultures.

-In the Spring of 2020, Gord Tulloch and Dr. Sarah Schulman (cofounder of InWithForward) will be publishing a book that summarizes our learning, and which consists of “12 stretches”, or strategies, that the Degrees of Change collective believe will bring about better service outcomes for persons with disabilities.
+In October 2020, Gord Tulloch and Dr. Sarah Schulman (cofounder of InWithForward) published The Trampoline Effect: Redesigning our Social Safety Nets.
+The book summarizes our learning and consists of 12 “stretches,” or strategies, that the Degrees of Change collective believe will bring about better service outcomes for persons with disabilities.
 The stretches involve refocusing some of the work we do so that we are also addressing things like “soul”—meaning, purpose and beauty, for example—and “identity,” which tells the story of who we are and what is possible and desirable for us.
 It also involves additional roles around activating community and bridging people to community.
 And it involves additional strategic functionality, like research and development, influencing popular culture, and focusing on upstream solutions rather than just responding to current crises and priorities.